-She then went on to form cult glam/garage band 'Lily and the Ladies' and has worked with Don Bolles of The Germs and 45 Grave, as well as K Records artist Jeremy Jay and Sugarpie Jones of Celebrity Skin and The Cramps on diverse musical projects.
-Her solo shows continue to captivate audiences with her raw and primitive musical ideology.
+She then went on to form cult glam/garage band 'Lily and the Ladies' and has since worked with Don Bolles of The Germs and 45 Grave, as well as K Records artist Jeremy Jay and Sugarpie Jones of Celebrity Skin and The Cramps on diverse musical projects.
+Her solo shows continue to captivate audiences with her raw, primitive yet ethereal musical quality.

 She has performed at many high profile venues including The House of Blues, The Roxy, Viper Room, The Troubadour, Largo, The Echo, Spaceland, Whiskey-A-Go-Go, Dublin Castle and The Groucho Club, touring extensively in the United States and performing on bills with acts such as Cherie Curry of The Runaways, Lavender Diamond, Silversun Pickups, No Age, Deerhoof, The Melvins, Elliot Smith, Kid Congo Powers, Nikki Sudden and many more...